MrDuckThePro/TestCoin/README.md

  # EasyChain

- Custom implementation of a simple, easy to understand and easy to edit Blockchain in C++, primarly for educational pourpuses
+ Custom implementation of a simple, easy to understand and easy to edit Blockchain in C++,  primarily for educational purposes